 GVEP is governed by a distinguished Board of Trustees representing many years of experience and expertise in fields related to the environment and economic development.

 Matthew is the Head of Government Services at Nexant Inc, a leading provider of financial, strategic planning, and advisory services to the global energy and chemicals sectors.
 He previously worked as a Director of International Development at Panel Claw, Inc., a leading solar power component supplier in North America, and as the Senior Technical Advisor to the Energy and Security Group, a strategic consulting company based in the US.
 Matthew has been actively involved in clean energy project development and finance for the past 25 years and in over 45 countries around the globe.
 His work has led to more than a half billion dollars in loan and grant assistance for energy projects in developing countries.
 His efforts now focus on leveraging private capital for financing renewable energy projects.
-He is a member of the Board of Trustees of the University of Maryland College Park Foundation, and also serves on the Boards of a number of other organizations.
+He is a member of the Board of Trustees of the University of Maryland College Park Foundation, and also serves on the Boards of two private sector organizations.

 The Honorable Carole L. Brookins served from 2001 to 2005 as the United States Executive Director to the World Bank in Washington, D.C.
 An international consultant, she is currently a Managing Director of Public Capital Advisors LLC (PCA) (www.publiccapitaladvisors.com), and serves as a director on both corporate and non-profit boards.
 These have included Climate Exchange plc and the Chicago Climate Exchange (CCX) and the NTR plc North American Advisory Board.
 She currently is a member of the Rabobank’s North American Agribusiness Advisory Board and the Center for Financial Stability board.